-As well as a supportive and growing tech community, Leeds is an attractive alternative to London for businesses looking to grow or scale.
-Office accommodation is around one-third that of London, giving companies a longer runway and higher chance of success while still remaining just two hours from the capital by train for convenient meetings with investors or clients.
+As well as a supportive tech community, Leeds is an attractive alternative to London for businesses looking to grow and scale.
+It is far more affordable with almost half the income to price ratio of the capital and office accommodation costing around one-third of that in London.
+This gives companies a longer runway and higher chance of success while still remaining just two hours away from it by train.

 With strong digital and creative chops, a supportive entrepreneurial ecosystem and an attractive destination for Foreign Direct Investment, companies from a range of industries are showing Leeds is a great place to do business.